AdobeDocs/commerce-frontend-core/src/pages/guide/css/themes.md

 ## Include CSS

-In the Magento application, the recommended way to include stylesheets is to specify them in [layout](https://glossary.magento.com/layout) files.
+In the application, the recommended way to include stylesheets is to specify them in [layout](https://glossary.magento.com/layout) files.

 Usually, the stylesheets you include should be available for all store pages.
-To achieve this, include your CSS in `default_head_blocks.xml` of the `Magento_Theme` module, which defines the default `<head>` page section for all Magento pages.
+To achieve this, include your CSS in `default_head_blocks.xml` of the `Magento_Theme` module, which defines the default `<head>` page section for all pages.
 The recommended way to do this is adding an [extending](../layouts/extend.md) `default_head_blocks.xml` in your theme, and including the required stylesheets in this file.

 Your custom `default_head_blocks.xml` should be located as follows: